GrowingPaigns/Unity-2D-Platformer-Prototype/Logistics/Gameplay/Final Gameplay Decisions.md

     - After beating a boss, they drop a specific weapon, and you can use that in the next run
       - Bosses powers are the powers of the weapon they hold

+- Core Loop
+  - Loop: Level, Boss, Level, Boss
+    - Levels are side-scrollers and randomly generated
+    - Boss rooms are hand crafted
+      - Bosses range from having random attacks to hand crafted attacks
+  - Final Boss: Jupiter
+    - Phase 1: Boss is in embryo resting
+      - Fight tentacle appendages
+    - Phase 2: Jupiter is trying to eat its way out of the embryo
+      - Fight its head
+        - at 50%, maybe have to fight a few arms as well

 ### Player Ideas:

 - [X] Start with basic movement (WASD)